 These commands are especially useful when your object is a curvy polyline or spline for which the COPY and ARRAY commands are useless.
 (Update: Starting with AutoCAD 2012, you can array along a path, including a polyline or spline.)

 By default, these commands place point objects, but they can also place a block of your choice.
 Even better, you can rotate the block along the polyline or spline if you want.

 If you want to place a point object, first set a point style that you can see.
 If you want to place a block, create the block.
 If you use a block, be sure that the block’s insertion point is at the center of the block, so that the block will be nicely centered on your polyline or spline.

 The DIVIDE command places a point object or block evenly along your object, dividing it into equal portions (but it doesn’t actually break the object or affect it in any way.)
-To use the DIVIDE command, follow these steps:
+To use the DIVIDE command to divide a polyline or spline (or even a line), follow these steps:

 1. Start the DIVIDE command.

 2. At the Select object to divide: prompt, chosoe the object along which you want to place the points or blocks.

 3. At the Enter the number of segments or [Block]: prompt, enter the number of segments you want to create, or enter b to use the Block option.

 4. If you use the Block option, at the Enter name of block to insert: prompt, type the block’s name.
 At the Align block with object?
 [Yes/No] : prompt, enter y or n.
 Then the Enter the number of segments: prompt returns.
 Specify a number.